slamora/brackets-wiki/How-to-Use-Brackets.md

-Although Brackets is built in HTML/CSS/JS, it currently runs as a desktop application in a thin native shell, so that it can access your local files.

 Basic usage
 -----------

+Although Brackets is built in HTML/CSS/JS, it currently runs as a desktop application in a thin native shell, so that it can access your local files.
+If you downloaded the ZIP file, the shell app is included in the archive.
+If you're pulling the repo directly, make sure to pull adobe/brackets-app as your top level repo instead of adobe/brackets (which is included in brackets-app as a submodule).

-Launch Brackets from the bin/win or bin/mac folder.
+In either case, launch Brackets from the bin/win or bin/mac folder.

 Currently, most of the functionality in Brackets is available from the in-window menus (not the standard native menus).
 These will be moved out to the native